Support during pregnancy and early parenting

-The Healthy Expectations Perinatal Mental Health Program at Children's Hospital Colorado supports pregnant women and women struggling with mood and anxiety issues after delivery, as well as their families.
-We provide evaluations for psychiatric and psychosocial concerns in the perinatal period along with group therapy and medication management.
+The Healthy Expectations Perinatal Mental Health Program supports pregnant people and those struggling with mood and anxiety issues after delivery, as well as their families.
+We provide evaluations for psychiatric and psychosocial concerns before, during and after birth along with group therapy and medication management.
+We've been helping families in Colorado for nearly 15 years and proudly offer care jointly at Children's Hospital Colorado and the University of Colorado's Center for Women's Behavioral Health and Wellness.

 About the Healthy Expectations Perinatal Mental Health Program